DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 3D Model/README.md

 ![3D_Board_Measurements](https://user-images.githubusercontent.com/49322231/208709340-6aa31d6b-edfb-4e19-a8d4-53920d4a7a2a.PNG)

-All bottom screw holes above and below the step switches are identically spaced so setting up a repeating pattern is easy.
+Screw holes above and below the step switches are identically spaced so setting up a repeating pattern is easy.
 Unfortunately the other screw holes around the perimeter of the board are not aligned and eyeballed.
 Some are staggered & offset from each other so you cannot use a repeating pattern on them.